dpuentex/mp2-ecommerce/README.md

 ## High priority:
-- Jeffery, please on hover I want cart panel to appear, and when clicked, there is navigation to the cart page itself
+- Jeffery, Diego please on hover I want cart panel to appear, and when clicked, there is navigation to the cart page itself
 ### All Pages
 - nav bar